Elisp: Buffer Functions

 Create Buffer

-- Create a buffer with a name based on NAME.
-Buffer name is created by calling
+(generate-new-buffer NAME)- Create a new buffer, with a name based on NAME.
+Buffer name is created by

 - Return the buffer (does not make it current).